quells/ElectronDensityIntegration/README.md

 `parseFile(filename)` extracts electron density data and hydrogen position in addition to all that `findAl()` does.
 It returns a tuple with this information.

-`distanceFromProton(point)` calculates the distance between the hydrogen projectile and an arbitrary point in space, assuming periodic boundary conditions.
+`distanceBetween(a, b)` calculates the distance between two arbitrary points in space, assuming periodic boundary conditions.
+Each point must be expressed as a list of floats with a length of 3.
 It requires the output from `parseFile()` to exist as global variables - see the spherical routine in `integrate.py` for a usage example.

 ## integrate.py

-Can be used to integrate data spherically around a hydrogen projectile or linearly across the entire supercell.
-Outputs a `.csv` file in the same directory as the input file.
-Requires `reusable.py` in the same directory to function.
+Can be used to integrate data spherically around a hydrogen projectile or linearly across the entire supercell in a `.cub` file.
+Outputs a `.csv` file in the same directory as the input file. **Requires** `reusable.py` in the same directory to function.

 ### Spherical Integration